How to Stop Overthinking: 5 Simple Strategies for a Clear, Peaceful, and Confident Mind

 Fear:

 Fear can be a powerful trigger for overthinking.
-Fear of the unknown or fear of failure can lead us to ruminate and worry, denying us the ability to make decisions.
-We may also fear disappointing others or making mistakes if we do not think through every possibility.
+Fear of the unknown or fear of failure can lead you to ruminate and worry, denying you the ability to make decisions.
+You may also fear disappointing others or making mistakes if you do not think through every possibility.
 It is important to acknowledge that fear exists and to allow yourself some grace in uncertain situations.

 Perfectionism:

-Perfectionists often strive for an unattainable level of excellence and are afraid to make mistakes or fail.
-As a result, they may find themselves stuck in a cycle of rumination, unable to move forward.
-Perfectionists should recognize that mistakes are part of the learning process and celebrate their successes more than worrying about what could have been done better.
+If you are a perfectionist, you may often strive for an unattainable level of excellence and be afraid to make mistakes or fail.
+As a result, you may find yourself stuck in a cycle of rumination, unable to move forward.
+You would do well to a) recognize that mistakes are part of the learning process, and b) celebrate your successes more than worrying about what could have been done better.

 Trauma: